Services We Offer

 Restriction of Services to Students - Board of Regents Policy - BPM 10.1.1

-All students having student accounts with a balance older than ninety (30) days must have services withheld until the balance is paid.
+All students having student accounts with a balance older than thirty (30) days must have services withheld until the balance is paid.
 The restriction of services will prevent the student from having access to transcripts, registering for additional classes, or graduating until the receivable is paid.
 At many institutions, this restriction of services may be referenced as a "hold" on the student's records.

 Note: Institutions may have more stringent restrictions that this section requires.